About this Drug:

-- There are no known interactions of necitumumab with food.
-This drug may interact with other medications.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+- This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the prescription and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

-Call your doctor or nurse immediately if you have any of the following symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

-- Wheezing or trouble breathing
+- Wheezing and/or trouble breathing

 - Chest pain or symptoms of a heart attack.
 Most heart attacks involve pain in the center of the chest that lasts more than a few minutes.
-The pain may go away and come back.
+The pain may go away and come back or it can be constant.
 It can feel like pressure, squeezing, fullness, or pain.
 Sometimes pain is felt in one or both arms, the back, neck, jaw, or stomach.
 If any of these symptoms last 2 minutes, call 911.

 - Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, mostly on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden, bad headache with no known cause.
 If you have any of these symptoms for 2 minutes, call 911.

 - Signs of infusion reaction: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.